Everything You Need to Know About Motion Detector Lights

 Motion detector lights are convenient, easy to use, and cost effective.
 Millions of people use them inside and outside of their homes.
 They are a simple technology that we take for granted and often don’t know much about.
-Have you ever had any questions about motion detector lights?

-1. How do Motion Detector Lights Work?
+1. How Do Motion Detector Lights Work?

 If you’ve read our page about motion activated cameras, then you are familiar with some of the different types of motion activated technology.
 This means you already know how motion detector lights work, because the different technologies that power motion activated cameras are the exact same technologies that power motion detector lights.